kalthommusa/Linux_Server_Configuration_Project3/README.md

   3. Add authorised redirect URIs: http://35.180.75.141.xip.io/gconnect and http://35.180.75.141.xip.io/login

   4. Downlaod the updated JSON file, copy its content and paste it in your server, run the following command :

     * `sudo nano client_secrets.json`

-  5. restart ssh server, run the following command :
+  5. restart ssh server, run the following commands :

+     * `sudo a2dissite 000-default.conf`

+     * `sudo a2ensite catalog.conf`

+     * `sudo service apache2 reload`

      * `sudo service apache2 restart`

 ## Congrats!

    Now you can access your web app open up http://35.180.75.141.xip.io in the browser and use it